 The Brown Advisory, registered as the Broadway Novices’ Chase and run previously as the RSA Chase for many years, should attract a bigger field since the Golden Miller became the Jack Richards and changed from a conditions race for novices to a limited handicap for them.

-There will probably also be some overlap with the Ultima Handicap Chase, National Hunt Chase and Fulke Walwyn Kim Muir Challenge Cup, as well as the Grade 2 Jack Richards Novices’ Limited Handicap Chase with such Cheltenham runners, though:
+There will probably also be some overlap with the Ultima Handicap Chase, National Hunt Chase and Fulke Walwyn Kim Muir Challenge Cup, as well as the Grade 2 Jack Richards Novices’ Limited Handicap Chase with such Cheltenham runners, though.

 There is always a lot of overlap for early closing entries between the Albert Bartlett and the Turners (Baring Bingham).
 During February forfeits, the field sizes for both will drop down.